 Goats Prevent Fire

 This time of year you might hear or see crews outside your neighborhood clearing brush in ravines and canyons.
-They're usually armed with chain saws and they're creating fire breaks.
-But some say, there is a better, cheaper and more environmentally friendly way.
+They're usually armed with chain saws.
+Some are armed with goats.
+Joanne Faryon has the

 One herd of goats like this one can eat about an acre of brush a day.
 Twice as much as a crew of men with power tools…or so says goat keeper Johnny Gonzales.

 Johnny Gonzales, Enviornmental Land Management: A situation like this, we can easily do an acre a day plus – which we have done.
 This is about 250, 270 in this herd.
 And so we try to gauge it, we try to manage the number of goats and the terrain to try to come as close as we can to an acre a day.
 And if you compare that to a hand crew of five or ten they may do a half acre.
 We can do an acre a day.

 Gonzales use to be a landscaper who cleared brush.
 And then one day – back in the 90's – he realized there had to be a better way.